NatashaBishop/django-marketplace/README.md

 # marketplace with Django
-with the following stack: Django (Python framework), some JS framework on the front end, PostgreSQL (looking for a reliable Posrgres hosting at the moment)
+Building market place with the following stack: Django (Python framework), some JS framework on the front end, PostgreSQL (looking for a reliable Posrgres hosting at the moment)
 This directory contains:
 - Complete project folder structure
 - Configured PostgreSQL .env